oleheida/Centipede/ReadMe.txt

 	-When centipede reaches the bottom side of a screen, player loses the game;

 To be implemented:
-	-Lizards spawning at the bottom of the screen and moving diagonally with random factor; -Lizards damage player;
+	-Lizards spawning at the bottom left or right side of the screen and moving diagonally with random factor; -Lizards damage player;
 	-???
-Lizards eats any mushroom which it collides with; (makes the game easier in my opinion) -Killing one segment of a centipede creates a new head in the next one;
+Lizards eat any mushroom which it collides with; (makes the game easier in my opinion) -Killing one segment of a centipede creates a new head in the next one;